 For each recommended subjectScheme value, recommendations on how an automated workflow can be constructed should be suggested and ideally implemented in the testbed.
 For example, the existing workflow for InChI and InChIkey incorporated the opensource OpenBabel tool, which parses all uploaded datasets for identifiable molecular connection tables and derives the InChI string or key from them.
 For this purpose, at least one of the uploaded files has to contain this information.
 We currently recommend use of either a MDL molfile or a Chemdraw ...cdxml file for this purpose.
 For Gibbs_Energy it is a simple regular expression parser for the term in the Gaussian output log.

-For NMR data, it is possible that tools based on existing NMR processing software such as e.g. MestreNova or TopSpin could be created.
-The latest version of the former, already capable of capturing extensive metadata, could be developed into a version suitable for inclusion in a workflow.
-An opensource script for the latter could be written by the community.
+For NMR data, MestreLabs have kindly offered a tool based on existing NMR processing software, MestreNova which is already capable of capturing extensive metadata and which is being developed into a version suitable for inclusion in a suitable workflow.
+We hope to implement this tool in the workflows present in the Data Repository being used as a test bed by mid 2019 so that it can be tested by the community.